MSCI-245-342/lab-hw-basicbooks/instructions.md

 + How to send data from the controller to the view via an instance variable
 + How to code up a basic version of creating a new instance of a model and save it to the database.
 This includes the concept of only permitting a specific set of params to be permitted, and how to use `form_with` and a model to generate the proper HTML form in the view.
 + Read messages from the `flash` hash.
 (Setting them is simple: `flash[:notice] = "This is a notice"`, for example).
-+ How to modify our app's layout to affect all pages of the up.
++ How to modify our app's layout to affect all pages of the app.

 In other words, we've handled the C and R of CRUD, and now we shall tackle the U and D.